 Another upside of this is if you're working on a really long custom that is pushing the limits on the midi file size, you can convert the Venue to Milo, then remove the track from the midi.
 This way, you won't have to have a boring venue if you don't want to.
-However, timings may or may not be noticeably off.
-See below for known issues.

 This was a huge undertaking.
 I could have never done it without PikminGuts92's research into the format.
 And also huge thanks to Nemo for his Midi code.
 It would have been too overwhelming to do so without it.